Rules

 The video: Total run time, including credits, for all videos must be 5 minutes or less.

-Format: Films must be at least D1 broadcast quality (720 x 480) but HD is preferred (1920 x 1080).
-Films must be submitted as a Quicktime movie with h.264 compression(upload or disk).
-Online submission directions will be provided at the beginning of the challenge.
+Format: Films must be exported at 720P ( 1280 x 720).
+Films must be submitted as a Quicktime movie with h.264 compression (upload or disk).

 Equipment: You are responsible to provide your own cameras, microphones, lights, editing systems, and other equipment.